AkiraHakuta/Conways_Game_of_Life_FLTK/README.md

 ## Conway's Game of Life in FLTK

 ### Demo
-4 types of topologies supported : Torus, Klein Bottle, 1/2 twisted Cylinder, 1/3 twisted Torus
+5 types of topologies supported : Torus, Klein Bottle, 1/2 twisted Cylinder, 1/3 twisted Torus, closed Rectangle

 Torus:
 Top and bottom edges correspond, and right and left edges also correspond.